jeong-tae/CapsNet-pytorch/README.md

 ## Usage

 For training, use following command.
-GPU Selection is not available on this repo.

-See details in trainer.py to modify the hyper-params
+See details in trainer.py to modify the hyper-params or --help will let you know

 ```bash
 $ python trainer.py --cuda
 ```

-Use CUDA_VISIBLE_DEVICES=$GPU, instead of GPU selection
+Use CUDA_VISIBLE_DEVICES=$GPU, if you want to select GPU devices

 ```bash
 $ CUDA_VISIBLE_DEVICES=0 python trainer.py --cuda